This blog is intended for those who have an interest in horology and more specifically, antique and vintage mechanical

 In horology, time is studied scientifically, just as a geologist studies the earth and a biologist studies life.
 Horology is very practical since it involves the design and construction of clocks, watches, and other devices for measuring time.
 Someone who studies horology is a horologist.

-If you are not afraid to get your hands dirty and you relish the challenge of working on antique or vintage clock movements or want to make simple repairs to an old case/cabinet, you might find what you are looking for in this blog.
+Do you like to get your hands dirty and relish the challenge of working on antique or vintage clock movements or want to make simple repairs to an old case/cabinet?
+Perhaps you will find what you are looking for in this blog.

-I write 7-9 articles per month, on average every 4 days, on everything from specific clock repairs, experiences shopping for clocks, perspectives on the history of antique clocks, internet finds and of course I profile my growing collection.
-I live in Canada, so naturally, there will be a focus on clocks made or sold in North America though if you browse my collection, clocks from other parts of the world are included.
+I author 7-9 articles per month, on average every 4 days, on everything from specific clock repairs, experiences shopping for clocks, perspectives on the history of antique clocks, internet finds, and of course I profile my growing collection.
+I live in Canada, so naturally, there will be a focus on clocks made or sold in North America though if you browse my collection, clocks from other parts of the world are included as well.

-I am a self-taught horologist and over the last 10 years I have gained knowledge and experience working on a wide variety of old clocks.
+As a self-taught horologist, I have gained knowledge and experience over the last 10 years working on a wide variety of old clocks.
 Cabinet or case restoration is also an interest.
-I do not operate a clockmaking business and I am not in the commerce of selling clocks though I will sell the odd clock locally to thin my collection.
+I do not operate a clockmaking business and I am not involved in the commerce of clocks though I will sell the odd clock locally to manage my collection.

 If you regularly use a lathe to cut gear teeth, re-pivot arbors, bush mainspring barrels on a weekly basis, fashion new wheels from raw stock or make advanced repairs on complicated movements and cases, this is probably not the place for you but you are welcome to browse my articles and let me know of any comments or suggestions.

 Contact me at email@example.com